Careers360 Logo

 Answer:(c)

-The role of calcium chloride \left ( CaCl_{2} \right ) is to absorb moisture from the gas. as calcium chloride is a good dehydrating agent.
+The role of calcium chloride (CaCl2) is to absorb moisture from the gas, as calcium chloride is a good dehydrating agent.
+Calcium chloride is strongly hygroscopic (absorbs water from its surroundings), so it removes moisture from the air, making it dryer.Question:4

 Which of the following salts does not contain water of crystallisation?